7. Can you write your own vows?

 5. Are any Bayview Officiants bilingual?

-Unfortunately, we do not have any bilingual officiants associated with Bayview Officiants at this time.
-However, vows can
+We do have a bilingual officiant associated with Bayview Officiants at this time.
+See the officiant profiles on opening page.

 9. What is required in California to get married?